 Appendix S1: Table S3.
 Summary of predators’ diet composition in organic and conventional farms over crop stage. n represents the sample size for each farm type-crop stage combination.
+Number of predator samples was summed across replicate farms at each crop stage.
 Note that the discrepancies in n were due to insufficient predator samples for model estimation in some farms.